 One life is not enough to try all the amazing dishes that Indian cuisine offers.
 Every region will surprise you with something different.
 Not everything will be tasty for you at the beginning – your taste buds have to get used to this intense aroma and taste but in the end you will find something that you will want to come back to.
 Variety of food in India is something that this country can be proud of and the aware tourists will take advantage of these unique meals that they can try here.
 In the future, I am going to post lots of pictures, recipes and explanations of the different types of food and spices coming from the different regions of India.
 And do not forget to check India in Details official Instagram account where I am posting many pictures of different types of food that I am trying in India.

 Hello everyone!
 Welcome to my blog!
 I hope you enjoy reading the stuff that you will not easily find on the mainstream media.
-I am a 26 years old girl from Poland who is living, travelling and working in India.
-I am a seeker and I share my thoughts through this medium with all of you.
+I am a girl from Poland who is living in India.
+I am a seeker and I share my thoughts through this medium with the world citizens.
 For more details, check 'about me' section in the top menu bar.
 To contact me, write to me on firstname.lastname@example.org or simply write on the comment section below every post.